Detection of 15 bursts from FRB 180916.J0158+65 with the uGMRT: SUMMARY AND CONCLUSIONS

 Further sensitive observations such as these will be key to detecting any underlying short-timescale periodicity, as we continue to detect bursts with short separations.
 We will continue to observe during the active window to investigate the origin of the 16.35-day periodicity.
 For example, any modulation of the scintillation of the bursts as a function of the phase within the active window is evidence for orbital motion around a companion.
 Sensitive polarization observations in the future can help in constraining emission models and mechanisms.

 We have imaged two of the brightest bursts with sub-arcsecond precision, showing the promise of the GMRT to localize known repeating FRBs.
 The GMRT can also potentially localize newly detected repeating FRBs, especially since its field of view is well-matched with the CHIME beam.
+While the time resolution of the uGMRT interferometer is currently limited to 670ms, the increased sensitivity compared to CHIME will allow for imaging of the brighter CHIME bursts, above $\gtrsim 3\,$\flu.

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}

 We thank the staff of the GMRT who have made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
 We acknowledge use of the CHIME/FRB Public Database, provided at \url{https://www.chime-frb.ca/} by the CHIME/FRB Collaboration.
 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number RGPIN-2019-067, CRD 523638-201).
 We receive support from Ontario Research Fund - Research Excellence Program (ORF-RE), Canadian Institute for Advanced Research (CIFAR), Canadian Foundation for Innovation (CFI), Simons Foundation, Thoth Technology Inc. and Alexander von Humboldt Foundation.
+RSW acknowledges financial support by the European Research Council (ERC) for the ERC Synergy Grant BlackHoleCam under contract no. 610058.

-\section{Data Availability}
+\section{DATA AVAILABILITY}

 The data underlying this article will be shared on reasonable request to the corresponding authors.